 “If it [the power] be not expressed; the next enquiry must be, whether it is properly an incident to an express power, and necessary to its execution.
 If it be, it may be exercised by Congress.
 If it be not; Congress cannot exercise it.”

 In other words, if the federal action is absolutely necessary to carry out a power clearly spelled out in the Constitution, and it is a proper, or customary, way of doing so, then, as Madison put it, “it may be exercised by Congress.
 If it be not; Congress cannot exercise it.

 Legal documents delegating power to an agent often contain a necessary and proper clause.
 It has a precise, specific legal definition that was well-understood in the founding era. in simplest terms, a necessary and proper clause authorizes an agent to exercise powers not explicitly spelled out in the legal document, but necessary to execute the specific authority given to him.
 It serves as a kind of shorthand and eliminates the need to list every incidental power the agent can exercise.

 Imagine I enter into a contract with somebody to manage my grocery store.
 If I stipulates that she has all of the powers “necessary and proper” to running a grocery, I don’t have to to specify that she has the authority to pay a guy to clean the floors, or to hire a mechanic to fix a freezer when it goes down, or to pay the Coca Cola vendor, Those powers are proper and customary to running a grocery store.
 But necessary and proper powers wouldn’t give my new manager the authority to give away all of the food items in my store and turn it into a pornography shop.
 That would not be necessary, nor would it be proper.

-Judges and elected officials have expanded the meaning of necessary and proper far beyond its meaning.
+Judges and elected officials have expanded the impact of “necessary and proper” far beyond its original meaning.
 They have effectively turned it into the anything and everything clause.
 Madison clearly argues this was not the intent.